nezaj/instant-llm-blog/notes.md

+Integrating auth is definitely a bit of a pain.
+Simply concatenating the docs and the client sdk code isn't enough to get it quite right.
+I think we'll need to tailor examples to make it work.

+--

 Making pagination work required a few prompts.
 Claude thought our Cursor component was relevant but it wasn't at all.
 It then tried to do an aggregate query with counts.
 After hinting to it to look closer at how pagination works in